hackolade/docs/Studio/BitbucketServer.md

 ## Personal HTTP access tokens

-**Important note:** in later releases of Bitbucket Server, it is now possible to issue Project tokens.&nbsp; We highly discourage the use of Project tokens in the context of Hackolade, because of identification issues.&nbsp; Personal HTTP tokens should be used instead.
+**Important note:** in later releases of Bitbucket Server, it is now possible to issue Project tokens.&nbsp; We highly discourage the use of Project tokens in the context of Hackolade.
+Using such tokens will create identification issues in terms of Git history and Pull request events, as Bitbucket Server automatically assigns a new internal username to users.
+In fact, users will appear both with their public personnal account and also with the internal username Bitbucket is assigning to them, like if users had two identities.&nbsp; Personal HTTP tokens should be used instead.

 &nbsp;